 - Wheezing or difficulty breathing

-The only effective way to prevent allergies is to avoid your triggers, which isn’t always possible.
-Similar to a cold, there are medications and remedies that can help relieve your symptoms.
+The best way to prevent allergy symptoms is to avoid known triggers, whenever possible.
+Similar to a cold, there are medications and remedies that can help manage symptoms, including:

 - Antihistamines